FrediBach/Blowson/README.md

 ```

 First 50 users are generated with ids from 1 to 50, so the `user_id` relationship field in the comments table should be synced to that range, so we add 1 and 50.
 As 250 comments will be generated, every user will have an average of five comments.

+If you use a JS export as in the examples you can find in the package, it's a good idea to first define constants for all this sizes, so that you only have one place where you need to change them.